urbeastfriend/FileBrowserAndroid/README.md

-File browser android application that allows to Navigate through file system,sort files, open files, share files.
+File browser android application that allows to navigate through file system, sort files, open files, share files.
 Also there is a feature to check which files were modified since last time you opened this app.

 Tech stack:
-- Kotlin\
+- Kotlin
-- MVVM\
+- MVVM
-- Coroutines\
+- Coroutines
-- Flow\
+- Flow
-- WorkManager\
+- WorkManager
-- Room\
+- Room
-- Dagger Hilt\
+- Dagger Hilt
-- Jetpack navigation\
+- Jetpack navigation